Tom94/practical-path-guiding/README.md

 ## Improvements

-This repository contains improvements over what was presented in the paper of Müller et al. [2017].
+This repository contains the following improvements over what was presented in the paper of Müller et al. [2017]:
-The improvements are
-- filtered SD-tree splatting for increased robustness, and
+- Filtered SD-tree splatting for increased robustness.
-- automatic learning of the BSDF / SD-tree sampling ratio via gradient descent based on the theory of [Neural Importance Sampling [Müller et al. 2018]](https://tom94.net).
+- Automatic learning of the BSDF / SD-tree sampling ratio via gradient descent based on the theory of [Neural Importance Sampling [Müller et al. 2018]](https://tom94.net).

 Since the above extensions significantly improve the algorithm, they are *disabled* by default for reproducibility of the paper's results.
 To get the optimal results *with* the improvements, simply add the following parameters to the integrator in the scene XML file